seanpquinn/auger_display/README.md

    * Ethernet network adapter
    * Preferably HDMI video output
    * OFC audio jacks
  * 4GB USB thumb drive
+ * Trackwheel or keyboard with touchpad: a device whose right click can be disabled is essential to prevent tampering with the web browser.

 ## Installing the operating system

 Our kiosk uses Ubuntu Server available at http://www.ubuntu.com/download/server